Resin Bound Driveways Pros and Cons

 4. Quick installation

-As a resin bound drive may be installed using the existing concrete or tarmacadam (asphalt) as a sub base this saves time.
-If groundworks (preparation and laying of sub base) are not required a resin bound installation can be completed within a couple of days.
+As an overlay, a resin bound drive may be installed using the existing concrete or tarmacadam surface, as a sub base. this money and time.
+Even if groundworks (preparation and laying of sub base) are required, a resin bound installation can usually be completed within a week.

 There shouldn’t be weed/moss growth as long as the resin bound surface is kept clean.
 This is a low maintenance option as a driveway surface.